hylllllll/ClickHouse/docs/en/operations/query-cache.md

 Entries in the query cache become stale after a certain time period (time-to-live).
 By default, this period is 60 seconds but a different value can be specified at session, profile or query level using setting [query_cache_ttl](settings/settings.md#query-cache-ttl).

+Entries in the query cache are compressed by default.
+This reduces the overall memory consumption at the cost of slower writes into / reads from the query cache.
+To disable compression, use setting [query_cache_compress_entries](settings/settings.md#query-cache-compress-entries).

 ClickHouse reads and processes table data in a block-wise fashion.
 As a result, the query cache stores for each query multiple (partial) result blocks.
 While this behavior is a good default, it can be suppressed using setting [query_cache_squash_partial_query_results](settings/settings.md#query-cache-squash-partial-query-results).